Recommended tire pressure for Mercedes-Benz S550e

 To reset tire pressure monitoring system for Mercedes-Benz S550e, make sure front and rear tires are inflated to the recommended levels.
 Turn the engine on, then press and hold the tire pressure reset button located under the steering wheel on the instrument panel.
 Hold the button down until the TPMS light blinks three times, then release the button.

-What is my recommended winter tire pressure for my Mercedes-Benz S550e?
+What is recommended winter tire pressure for Mercedes-Benz S550e?

 Recommended winter tire pressure for Mercedes-Benz S550e is the same as all other seasons.
 You should keep tire inflation at recommended levels in any weather conditions.
 Mercedes-Benz S550e tire inflation will decrease with lower outside temperatures, so make sure to check Mercedes-Benz S550e tire pressure during winter months regularly to keep Mercedes-Benz S550e tires properly inflated in the winter.